wendreof/api-ts/README.md

     <a href="#motivation">Motivation</a> &bull;
     <a href="#installation">Installation</a> &bull;
     <a href="#running">Running</a> &bull;
-     <a href="#running">Routes</a> &bull;
+     <a href="#routes">Routes</a> &bull;
     <a href="#license">License</a>
 </p>

 ## Motivation
-This project is a REST API made in TypeScript (JavaScript super set) with Docker containers, Redis to caching and MongoDB as database.
+This project is a REST API made in TypeScript (JavaScript superset) with Docker containers, Redis to caching and MongoDB as database.

 ## Installation